Quinoa + Roasted Brussels Sprouts, Leeks, Almonds

 It might be love.
-And just in time for the holidays.

 If you've been hanging with me for awhile here on Gluten-Free Goddess, you already know how much we dig quinoa.
 It's one of our favorite gluten-free grains.
 I've grown to love- even crave- quinoa's distinct smoky-nutty flavor.
 More assertive than rice or oatmeal, the taste of quinoa gives gluten-free baked goods and grainy side dishes a certain je ne sais quoi that feels nourishing, healthy, and satisfying all at once.

 In a very understated, happy blue skies kind of way, I mean.

 Not in a pious eat-this-it's-good-for-you kind of way.

 Though I'm sure there are plenty of quinoa converts that proselytize its admirable qualities in the nutrition arena (and why not?
 Its protein profile is a vegan's wet dream) I prefer to love my quinoa on its own unassuming terms.
 Even though folks have dubbed her Queen of Grains and Mother of all Vegan Goodness in the Bunny Scampering Universe, I love her just because.
 Without projection.
 Without expectation.
 Or assumption.

 I meet quinoa where she stands.
 I accept her for who she is.
 In all her cute as a button faux grain glory.
 After all, her botanical name is Goosefoot.
 Not a very glamorous moniker.
 Imagine being saddled with that one.

 Hey, you!
 Goosefoot.